Giving up meat won’t save the Earth…but it might help

 Limit beef consumption

 Finally, the statistics around beef compared to other forms of meat are eye-opening.
 I do enjoy a good steak in the summer and roast beef dinner in the winter.
-But, for health and environmental reasons, I’m limiting my beef consumption to once a week.
+But, for health and environmental reasons, I’m limiting my beef consumption to no more than once a week.

 I’ve always said that my journey to live a more sustainable life is about progress, not perfection.
 Eating less meat, rather than eliminating it from my diet altogether, is consistent with that philosophy.
 It’s a choice I’m okay with.